-You can also use Google Meets.
+You can also use Google Meets, Messenger, or WhatsApp.
 If everyone has Iphones and pads, you can all get the Facetime chat app.
-Here is a link that shows you all of the different ways you and your loved ones can chat, even if they have Android phones and your have Iphones.
+Here is a link that shows you all of the different ways you and your loved ones can chat, even if they have Android phones and you have Iphones.

 Of course, you can simply post pictures and messages on Facebook, Twitter, Pinterest or Instagram.
-Or get your own You-Tube channel.
-Talk about putting it out there for the world to see!
+Or get your own You-Tube channel or Google Photos account.
 While many find Facebook antiquated, one nice feature is this: you can set up a closed group of just family members so all of your and their friends do not see your inter-family posts.
 You can always share a post to your own public Facebook account.
-Facebook also has a private messenger, sort of like group-texting.

 2. Start a blog.

-Wordpress and Blogspot are the two most popular and user friendly.
-However, there is a learning curve to both of them.
+Wordpress and Blogspot are popular and user-friendly platforms among many.
 At first my blog was just a fun way to experiment with the little code knowledge I was picking up at work, but it developed into a way to share my life with my family.
-I write about what’s going on in my life, put up pictures, and even connect my posts to my Twitter account and Facebook so that my parents can enjoy the small updates I do there.
+I write about what’s going on in my life, put up pictures, and even connect my posts to my Twitter and Facebook accounts so that my parents can enjoy the small updates I post there.
 It saves me time from having to write lengthy emails about the same event to different family members and is a great way to share photos without worrying about email size and attachments.
 Recently my dad even started his own travel blog and is now returning the favor, letting me stay updated on his trips.

 3. Start a newsletter.